Ishancorp/ObsidianMarkdownToHtml/README.md

 # Obsidian Markdown To HTML

-Obsidian Markdown To HTML is a Python library for exporting Obsidian projects to HTML.
-Note that this is very much in its early development phase, and I am still working on it.
+Obsidian Markdown To HTML is a Python library for exporting Obsidian projects to HTML, in the form of code which will be run in browser.

 ## Built with

-This is built exclusively with Python.
+This is built almost exclusively with Python - however, it contains Javascript scripts which are written to target directory to be run by browser.

 ## Installation